 I love quarterly updates from these companies on litigation because they do give a sometimes honest view as to how these companies view the claims against them.
 Bayer’s recent quarterly update discussed some of the realities of the drug.This update is a little old now.
 Get a recent update and some rampant speculation on the value of these cases here.

-- Get a summer, 2016 Xarelto litigation status update here.
+- Get a Fall 2017 Xarelto litigation status update here.
 Sneak preview: things are changing quickly for plaintiffs.

 Bayer sent out a shareholder report for the second fiscal quarter acknowledging the frequency of Xarelto lawsuits.
 Specifically, Bayer acknowledged that it is currently staring down 1,200 lawsuits, each of which claims that the drug produced harmful bleeding effects.
 They also suggested that the possibility of additional claims being filed is very likely.
 Even the Canadians are getting in on the action, with 6 class action lawsuits currently pending in Canada.

 In spite of all this, Xarelto sales are booming.
 Believe it or not, sales have jumped 43% over the last quarter, dumping a total of $600 million in income into the Bayer Corporation.
 It is truly astonishing how a drug, which has produced some truly awful side effects in individuals, is still raking in the profits.
 If more people saw this type of news instead of commercials with Arnold Palmer drinking lemonade and talking about how great Xarelto is, maybe things would be different.